tarik19x/DiegeticVisExplorer/README.md

 ## Overview

-**DiegeticVisExplorer** is an interactive companion tool for the research paper *"SCORE: A Framework for Quantifying Diegesis in Situated Visualization for Augmented Reality"* (CHI '26).
+DiegeticVisExplorer is an interactive companion tool for the research paper *SCORE: A Framework for Quantifying Diegesis in Situated Visualization for Augmented Reality*.

 While Augmented Reality (AR) allows us to place data anywhere, not all visualizations feel like they "belong" in the real world.
-This project explores **diegesis**, a concept borrowed from narratology and game design, to measure how seamlessly a visualization integrates into its physical environment.
+This project explores diegesis, a concept borrowed from narratology and game design, to measure how seamlessly a visualization integrates into its physical environment.
+This tool allows researchers and designers to navigate the SCORE framework dynamically, moving beyond static paper figures to explore a corpus of 67 real-world situated visualizations.

-This tool allows researchers and designers to navigate the **SCORE framework** dynamically, moving beyond static paper figures to explore a corpus of 67 real-world situated visualizations.
+## Interactive Exploration

-The **DiegeticVisExplorer** visualizes a design space defined by **SCORE**, a quantitative framework that assesses AR visualizations across five dimensions.
-Using this tool, you can rotate and inspect a 3D plot of visualization examples to see how different design strategies group together.
-It allows you to compare "Contextual" designs (highly immersive) against "Proximal" designs (highly analytical) to understand the trade-offs between immersion and information bandwidth.
-Furthermore, you can click on individual data points to inspect specific AR visualizations alongside their detailed SCORE profiles.
+The DiegeticVisExplorer plots 67 visualizations in a 3D space where the axes represent the five dimensions of diegesis, such as spatial proximity and environmental context.
+Users can filter by category—for example, Contextual or Hypernatural—to observe how different dimensions influence each design strategy.
+The plot supports dynamic rotation to explore these relationships, while clicking on a visualization reveals its specific details and rationale across all five dimensions.

-##The SCORE Framework
+## The Framework

 <div align="center">
   <img src="https://res.cloudinary.com/dolt8nnzc/image/upload/v1769557711/SCORE_FRAMEWORK_lre1eh.png" alt="SCORE Framework Dimensions" width="800">